Csfract7/Project_2_DnD_Tracker/.github/ISSUE_TEMPLATE/proposal.md

 > Give us your publically created trello board link here.

 ### MVP Goals
-> What are the minimum features needed in your game to still be a playable?
+> What are the minimum features needed in your app to make it functional?
 Put that here.
+Include full CRUD and RESTful routing.

 ### Stretch Goals
 > Required to put a few